SolemmaLLC/ClimateStudioDocs/docs/radianceRender.rst

 .. _Radiance: https://www.radiance-online.org/

-- **Lens Length (mm):** Only applies to perspective projections.
-Sets the opening angle of the camera, which in turn determines the extent of the scene shown on the rendering.
+- **Lens Length (mm):** Applies only to perspective projections.
+Sets the opening angle of the camera along the image's shortest edge, which in turn determines the extent of the scene shown in the rendering.

-Position and view direction may be set manually, or by using the "Pick" button, which allows setting the camera using a saved Rhino view or ClimateStudio sensor.
 Once the camera is set, a rendering is invoked by pressing the Start button.
 ClimateStudio uses a `progressive path-tracing`_ version of the Radiance raytracer.
 While a rendering is in progress, pixels are sampled until the user-specified number of samples has been reached, or the Stop button is pressed.
 Details on the simulation settings can be found by clicking the `Settings`_ button.

 .. _progressive path-tracing: https://www.solemma.com/blog/why-is-climatestudio-so-fast
 .. _Settings: pathTracingSettings.html